giamdalessandro/masterThesisCFPG/README.md

-# bardocchiolo
+# Codename: bardocchiolo
-Master Thesis in Engineering in Computer Science
+Master Thesis in Engineering in Computer Science.